Derrick Alexander (wide receiver): Retirement

 On July 22, 2005, he signed a one-day ceremonial contract with the Chiefs to retire as a Chief.
 He ended his NFL career having appeared in 126 games with 417 receptions for 6,971 yards and 40 touchdowns.
 He also had 210 rushing yards, one rushing touchdown and a punt return for a touchdown.

 NFL career statistics

 Coaching career

 After his playing career, Alexander worked from 2006 to 2011 as an information technology systems analyst for the Federal Reserve Bank of Kansas City.
 He next worked as a systems engineer for Cerner Corporation from 2011 to 2015.

 He later participated in the NFL Players Association's coaching internship program.
 In 2015, he coached wide receivers at Wilmington College in Ohio.
 He later served from 2016 to 2018 as the offensive coordinator and wide receivers coach at Avila University in Kansas City.

 In March 2019, he was hired as an assistant on former teammate Tyrone Wheatley's coaching staff at Morgan State University.
 Alexander is the team's pass game coordinator and wide receivers coach.

+Alexander was hired by Avila University to be the team's head football coach for the 2023 season.